 To form one large tart, roll the dough into a 12-inch circle and place all of the apples in the center.
 Increase the baking time by 8 to 10 minutes.

 Wow, you’ve got some beautiful ingredients!
-Once you’ve unpacked your Red Velvet kit, you may want to prepare a work surface (ideally not near heat) with the parchment paper and a sprinkle of the flour you received.
+Once you’ve unpacked your Red Velvet kit, take 1 egg out of your refrigerator.
+Ensure butter (for tart shell) is slightly chilled, not at room temperature.
+You may want to prepare a work surface (ideally not near heat) with the parchment paper and a sprinkle of the flour you received.
 Alternatively, you can do this when it's closer to the time to roll out your dough.

-Preheat the oven to 425°F. Using a flour-dusted surface and the parchment paper, divide the dough into four equal portions and roll each into a six-inch circle with a rollng pin.
-Again, do not roll out your dough too many times or it will get sticky and difficult to work with!
-Place all 4 circles of dough on your baking sheet and refrigerate until ready to bake.
+Preheat the oven to 425°F. Using a flour-dusted surface, divide the dough into four equal portions with a butter knife.
+Then, using the parchment paper as your surface, roll each ball of dough into a six-inch circle with a rolling pin.
+Do not roll out your dough too many times or it will get sticky and difficult to work with!
+Transfer circles of dough on parchment paper onto a baking sheet and refrigerate until step 4 has been completed.

-Peel and core the apples, then cut them into 12 pieces each.
-In a large frying pan over medium-low heat, heat butter (for filling) until it starts to cook.
-Sauté the apple slices with the granulated sugar, then cook until lightly browned, about 10 minutes.
-Let cool for 5 minutes.
+Peel and core the apples, then cut them into 12 equal pieces each.
+In a large frying pan over medium heat, heat butter (for filling) until it starts to bubble.
+Add the apple slices and granulated sugar and sauté until lightly browned, about 10 minutes.
+Remove and let cool for 5 minutes.

 Remove the dough from the refrigerator and spoon half the cooked apples into the center of each prepared pastry round, dividing them evenly.
 Fold the edges of the dough over every ½ inch to form a one-inch thick border.
 Tuck the other half of the apple slices into each tartlet.
 Sprinkle with half the brown sugar.

-Keeping the tartlets on the parchment paper, place them on a baking pan and bake until golden, about 18-22 minutes.
+Bake tartlets (on parchment paper) until golden, about 18-22 minutes.
 Remove from oven and sprinkle the apples with remaining brown sugar.
 Serve warm or at room temperature.
 You can even serve these à la mode!